When Spring comes, what seeds do you use? Do you worry if they are non gmo, or heirloom vegetable seeds?

 The ONLY thing I don’t love about these seed packets is that they don’t include the growing times, dates to start, or how to plant info on the back.
 You know, the directions that help keep things simple.
 For example, “space the seeds 2 inches apart”, “start 4 weeks before final frost” etc. All of this information IS currently available online.
 So, I recommend taking some masking tape, finding the planting instructions for the seeds online, and writing them on the back of the packets.
 This may make it easier for you in the long run.

 Here I am, opening the seeds up for the first time, too!
-What seeds would you purchase for your survival garden?
+What heirloom vegetable seeds would you purchase for your survival garden?
+How do make sure they are non gmo?
 Be sure to pin this for later, too!